I Tried Olaplex's No.8 Hair Mask & The Result Has To Be Seen To Be Believed

-The Olaplex team has been very busy over the past year, creating a number of at-home products to give our DIY hair-care routines a boost.
-Last summer, we were introduced to Olaplex No.0, an intensive pre-shampoo treatment with the ability to repair damaged strands fast.
-Now, this month, Olaplex is unveiling the hotly-anticipated No.8 Bond Intense Moisture Mask, and it's already causing a stir among beauty lovers and hair pros alike.
-The new mask promises to make lackluster hair appear totally revived in just 10 minutes — and, in my experience, it delivers.
+The Olaplex team has been very busy over the past year.
+Thanks to the pandemic, more of us are invested in DIY haircare and this has seen the salon-approved brand create a number of at-home products to give us a helping hand.
+Last summer we were introduced to Olaplex No.0, an intensive pre-shampoo treatment with the ability to repair damaged strands fast, while the Olaplex Shampoo and Conditioner duo also gained popularity among those looking to recreate the salon experience at home.
+We even spotted a handful of Olaplex dupes, from L'Oréal Elvive's Dream Lengths 8 Second Wonder Water Treatment, £9.99, to The Inkey List's PCA Bond Repair, £12.99.
+This month, Olaplex has unveiled the hotly anticipated No.8 Bond Intense Moisture Mask, £26, and it's causing a stir among beauty lovers, hairstylists and colourists alike.

 Advertisement